bihor/fp_masterquiz/README.md

 You find the documentation at typo3.org: https://docs.typo3.org/p/fixpunkt/fp-masterquiz/master/en-us/

-Last feature: modification to the ajax-action.
+Last feature: modification to the routing.